 The scenic heartland of Southern Carolina's famous Grand Strand stretch, this sun-soaked coastal city is the place where families from the cold north set off for the summer.
 From packed beaches with a pronounced lively vibe and a blossoming nightlife scene, to a round-the-year landscape for outdoor enjoyment, Myrtle Beach's predominantly recreational personality instantly sets it apart from other cities of the south.
 Its coastal landscape is lovingly adorned with a raised wooden deck boardwalk, titled as one of the best boardwalks in the United States by both National Geographic and Travel + Leisure magazines.
 A humongous skywheel twirls near the pier, and is etched into Myrtle Beach's wildly captivating beachside topography.
 In the sprawling expanses that run beyond its sand-filled coast, Myrtle Beach hosts a rapidly evolving shopping scene as well, and is one of the largest retail destinations in the Southeastern United States, with its impressive assemblage of malls and shopping centers.
 The city's successful golfing scene is the main drawcard for avid golfers, and boasts of nearly 100 golf courses both inland and on the Grand Strand stretch.

 A World Heritage Site, Yosemite National Park is a bountiful reserve nestled in the heart of the Sierra Nevada, a mere 40 miles (225 km) to the east of San Francisco.
 Giant sequoias tower to dizzying heights at the Mariposa Grove, while the bare walls of the hulking Domes rise from the verdant depths of the valley.
-From the thunderous descent of the Yosemite Falls to the to the wildflower-laden Tuolumne Meadows, the Yosemite National Park is a tapestry of awe-inspiring spectacles, dappled with pristine lakes and etched with canyons; a maze of stark granite walls riddled with tumbling cascades that drench the scene in a cool mist.
-Amid the varied habitats of the Yosemite National Park thrives a fascinating variety of flora and fauna including the endemic Sierra Nevada bighorn sheep.
-Visited by thousands each year, the Yosemite National Park continues to inspire awe in the hearts of even the most irreverent.
+From the thunderous descent of the Yosemite Falls to the wildflower-laden Tuolumne Meadows, the Yosemite National Park is a tapestry of awe-inspiring spectacles, dappled with pristine lakes and etched with canyons; a maze of stark granite walls riddled with tumbling cascades that drench the scene in a cool mist.
+Amid the varied habitats of the Yosemite National Park thrive a fascinating variety of flora and fauna including the endemic Sierra Nevada bighorn sheep.
+Visited by thousands each year, the Yosemite National Park continues to inspire awe in the hearts of all those who venture here.
 There are several permanent campgrounds and accommodations, dining options, a visitor center, and a myriad of hiking trails at the Yosemite National Park, weaving the perks of civilization through the heart of the wilderness.

 The magnanimous proportions of the Colosseum have long been a source of wonder.
 Originally envisioned in 70 CE, the construction of this grand structure was completed in 80 CE.
 At that time, it is believed that this vast amphitheater could seat upwards of 50,000 spectators at once.
 The Colosseum also features on the Italian version of the five-cent Euro.
 Deemed as one of the Seven Wonders of the World, the Colosseum was designed to be a horse racing circuit and arena for animal fighting and gladiatorial battles, although it has also hosted significant religious ceremonies in its early days.
 It is a symmetrical wonder set in the historic landscape of Rome's heart.
 The enormous ruin is a UNESCO World Heritage Site and is considered by many to be an iconic symbol of Italy.